wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 of the simulator's big picture.
 And also, it is always best practice to read the official [source code](https://github.com/s5z/zsim) when things are unclear.
 In the following sections, we will use the official source code github repo given above as the reference when source code is discussed.

+## Source Files

+Below is a table of source code files under the /src/ directory of the project that we will be talking about.
+For each file we also list important classes and declarations for reader's convenience.
+One thing that worth noting is that a file is not always named using the name of the class defined within that file.
+If you are unsure where a class is defined, simply do a `grep -r "class ClsName"` or `grep -r "struct ClsName"` will suffice for most of the time.